Evaluating neural network explanation methods using hybrid documents and morphological agreement: Related work

 Explanation methods can be divided into local and global methods \cite{doshi2017towards}.
 Global methods infer general statements about what a DNN has learned, e.g., by clustering documents \cite{aubakirova2016interpreting} or n-grams \cite{kadar2017representation} according to the neurons that they activate. \citet{li2015visualizing} compare embeddings of specific words with reference points to measure how drastically they were changed during training.
 In computer vision, \citet{simonyan2013deep} optimize the input space to maximize the activation of a specific neuron.
 Global explanation methods are of limited value for explaining a specific prediction as they represent average behavior.
 Therefore, we focus on local methods.

 Local explanation methods explain a decision taken for one specific input at a time.
 We have attempted to include all important local methods for NLP in our experiments (see \secref{explanation-methods}).
-We do not address self-explanatory models (e.g., attention \cite{bahdanau2014neural} or rationale models \cite{lei2016rationalizing}), as these are very specific architectures that are not applicable to all tasks.
+We do not address self-explanatory models (e.g., attention \cite{bahdanau2014neural} or rationale models \cite{lei2016rationalizing}), as these are very specific architectures that may not be not applicable to all tasks.